systemd-nspawn(1) — Linux manual page

 EXAMPLES top

 Example 1.
-Download a Fedora image and start a shell in it
+Download an Ubuntu TAR image and open a shell in it

 Example 2.
 Build and boot a minimal Fedora distribution in a